Wednesday has been deadliest day in reported coronavirus deaths in US

 The US has turned to Italy to understand how social distancing measures can help slow the virus’ spread, a health official said Tuesday.

-“We’re looking very closely around the world, specifically Italy right now, because they are reaching their two weeks of clear social distancing — and looking at the impact, we are seeing the number of deaths starting to decline,” Dr. Deborah Birx, the White House coronavirus response coordinator, said on “The Today Show.”
+“We’re looking very closely around the world, specifically Italy right now, because they are reaching their two weeks of clear social distancing — and looking at the impact, we are seeing the number of deaths starting to decline,” Dr. Deborah Birx, the White House coronavirus response coordinator, said on the “Today” show on NBC.

 ‘This is your future’